-Prototyping is the very first step of the process that will significantly ease your layout configuration later on.
+Prototyping is the very first step of the process when working with a website designer.
+This will significantly ease your layout configuration later on.

 Many clients skip this step, thinking that it will save them time and money.
 Prototyping – even at its simplest – can avoid confusion situations both for the client and your dev team, and the benefits far outweigh the cost of time investment.

 Understanding the page structure – and how each element is supposed to function – is the most vital part of the site/app.
 Without a clear vision, things will never run smoothly.

 Use your team to prepare mockups or – if you still think it’s time-consuming – discuss each screen of the future website and they should be able to help themselves.